zmeluch/MechaCar_Statistical_Analysis/README.md

   value, therefore we can reject the null hypothesis and say the means are statistically different.

 ## Study Design: MechaCar vs Competition
+To compare the MechaCar to the competition a statistical study would need to be performed
+- The metric to test is fuel efficiency.
+- The null hypothesis is that MechaCar and its competitors fuel efficiency means are equal.
+- The alternative hypothesis is that MechaCars fuel efficiency mean is different from its competitors.
+- To test the hypothesis a one-way ANOVA test will be performed, this will show if the means of fuel efficiency from MechaCar and different competitors are statistically different or not
+- The data needed to perform this test will be fuel efficiency numbers for MechaCars as well its competitors cars.